Responding to Allegations of Unprofessional Conduct

 |At the meeting, the allegations will be reviewed.
 The teacher candidate will be given the opportunity to respond.

 If the teacher candidate does not respond to the invitation or refuses to meet at all or within a reasonable period of time, then the meeting will proceed without the benefit of the teacher candidate’s response and they will be informed of the outcome.

-The program coordinator will review the matter and will normally give the teacher candidate an opportunity to meet with them.
-After reviewing the matter the program coordinator may:
+The program coordinator/manager will review the matter and will normally give the teacher candidate an opportunity to meet with them.
+After reviewing the matter the program coordinator/manager may: